ADGEfficiency/energy-py-linear/docs/docs/how-to/dispatch-site.md

-# Dispatching Multiple Assets with the Site API
+# Multiple Assets with the Site API

 The site API allows optimizing many assets at the same time.